-In addition, there are two legacy default investment options - the GSK Lifecycle Annuity Option (formerly known as the GSK Lifecycle Pension Option) and the GSK Lifecycle (pre-2014) option.
+In addition, there are three legacy default investment options - the GSK Lifecycle Annuity Pension Option (formerly known as the GSK Lifecycle Pension Option), the Standard GW COMPS Lifecycle and the Legacy GW COMPS Lifecycle Option.

-Until June 2014 the default arrangement for all members was the GSK Lifecycle (pre-2014) option, which had a 10 year de-risking glidepath.
-When the GSK Lifecycle Pension Option was introduced in June 2014 (which reduced the de-risking period from 10 to 5 years), most members were automatically switched to the new option.
-However, the Trustee decided that members with less than 10 years until their selected retirement date (as at 1 June 2014) should continue to be invested in the GSK Lifecycle (pre-2014) Option, to avoid members being re-risked.
+Until June 2014, there were two default options depending on when a member joined the Scheme.
+These were the Standard GW COMPS Lifecycle and Legacy GW COMPS Lifecycle.
+When the GSK Lifecycle Pension Option (then called the GSK Lifecycle Investment Option) was implemented in June 2014 (which reduced the de-risking period from 10 to 5 years), most members were automatically switched to that new option.
+However, the Trustee decided that members with less than 10 years until their selected retirement date (as at 1 June 2014) should continue to be invested in their existing lifecycle, to avoid members being re-risking.

-More recently, until July 2021, the default arrangement for all members was the GSK Lifecycle Pension option.
+More recently, until July 2021, the default arrangement for all members was the GSK Lifecycle Pension Option, which is illustrated in the table below.
 When the Trustee reviewed the default arrangements in 2020, the Trustee decided that members with less than 3 years until their selected retirement date (as of 1 July 2021) should continue to be invested in the GSK Lifecycle Pension Option unless they opted to transfer to the new default option.

-As part of the triennial strategy review which concluded in February 2023, the Trustee agreed to rename the GSK Lifecycle Pension Option as the GSK Lifecycle Annuity Option, and to rename the GSK Inflation-Linked Pre-Retirement Fund as the GSK Targeting Annuity Fund.
+As part of the triennial strategy review which concluded in February 2023, the Trustee agreed to rename the GSK Lifecycle Pension Option as the GSK Lifecycle Annuity Option and to rename the GSK Inflation-Linked Pre-Retirement Fund as the GSK Targeting Annuity Fund.
 The Trustee also agreed to introduce the GSK Global Equity Fund within the GSK Lifecycle Annuity Option for members more than 15 years from their retirement date, in line with the changes proposed to the GSK Lifecycle Drawdown Option.
 The GSK Lifecycle Annuity Option following these changes is set out in the table below.

 Years to Retirement Date GSK Global Equity Fund GSK Lifecycle Fund GSK Targeting Annuity Fund GSK Cash Fund

 15+ 100% 0% 0% 0%

 14 80% 20% 0% 0%

 13 60% 40% 0% 0%

 12 40% 60% 0% 0%

 11 20% 80% 0% 0%

 5-10 0% 100% 0% 0%

 4 0% 80% 20% 0%

 3 0% 60% 40% 0%

 2 0% 40% 52% 8%

+1 0% 20% 64% 16%

+0 0% 0% 75% 25%

-Full details of these legacy arrangements can also be found in the SIP which is attached to this Statement.
+Full details of these arrangements can be found in the SIP which is attached to this Statement.